peplau/Sitecore-GenAI/README.md

 The following steps are shown in the video:

-1. Using Content Editor, the content author right clicks the item to be improved, then **Scripts > GenAI > Update Content with AI**;
+1. Using Content Editor, the content author right-clicks the item to be improved, then **Scripts > GenAI > Update Content with AI**;

-1. At the **Content** tab, the content author fills the fields:
+1. At the **Content** tab, the content author fills in the fields:
     1. **What do you want to change in this content?**
     1. **Select the length** - Content length to be generated (Headline, Medium or Long)
     1. **Choose a tone for your text**